ospfranco/ospfranco.github.io/_posts/2020-02-22-how-to-deploy-a-nestjs-app-on-minikube-with-helm.md

 image: /assets/boat.jpg
 ---

-In order to release the SaaS version of my new product (www.strest.io), I've decided to use Kubernetes, you keep hearing all the yapping about it and it promises scalability right from the get go, which is what I need, so I thought I might as well (finally) learn it (properly), I have run into a lot of problems and I'm still not through with the learning face, but the simple packaging and deployment of a sample app was so painful that I've decided to write something down, not only as a log for me to better retain the knowledge but hopefully also helping anybody struggling to do their first deployment.
+In order to release the SaaS version of my new product [Strest](www.strest.io), I've decided to use Kubernetes, you keep hearing all the yapping about it and it promises scalability right from the get go, which is what I need, so I'm giving up to the complexity and (finally) learning it, I have run into a lot of problems and I'm still not through with the learning face, but the simple packaging and deployment of a sample app was so painful that I've decided to write something down, not only as a log for me to better retain the knowledge but hopefully also helping anybody struggling to do their first deployment.

 Prerequisites: